3drobotics/solodevguide/book/uploading.md

 This installs all the dependencies in `requirements.txt` as Python wheel files, which are source code packages.

-Next, you can move this entire directory over to Solo using rsync:
+Next, you can move this entire directory over to Solo using *rsync*:

 ```sh
 rsync -avz --exclude="*.pyc" --exclude="env" ./ solo:/opt/my_python_code